Rolls-Royce scraps targets, dividend on pandemic hit

-British aero-engine maker Rolls-Royce said it was scrapping its targets and its final dividend, taking steps to shore up its finances as airlines around the world ground planes due to the coronavirus pandemic.
+Rolls-Royce is scrapping its targets and final dividend to shore up its finances as the British aero-engine maker's customers around the world ground planes due to the coronavirus pandemic.

+Rolls, one of Britain's most historic industrial names, which before the coronavirus crisis struck was trying to emerge from a multi-year turnaround plan, has suspended its dividend for the first time since 1987.
+The company's engines power Airbus and Boeing's widebody jets but more than 60% of that fleet is now grounded, according to aviation data provider Cirium.

+Rolls-Royce is paid by airlines based on how many hours they fly.
+Over the last six weeks, the headwind from coronavirus was about 300 million pounds, Rolls-Royce said, on flying hours which were 50% lower in March and expected to deteriorate further in April.
+Chief executive Warren East said the company's focus was on strengthening its financial resilience, and as such, it would be looking at cutting its cash expenditure, including reducing salary costs across its global workforce by at least 10% this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)